bup/bup/note/main.md

   e.g. its `bup.split.files` and `bup.split.trees` settings.
 See
   `bup-get`(1) for additional information.

-* `bup get --missing <fail|ignore|replace> ...` can now specify how to handle missing objects that are encountered during a transfer. `fail`, the default, causes bup to exit with a nonzero status. `ignore` causes bup to skip over them (only supported by `--unnamed` and potentially *dangerous*). `replace` only works with `--rewrite` and replaces paths with missing contents with synthesized "repair files".
-See bup-get(1) for additional information. `--missing ignore` is the preferred replacement for the existing `--ignore-missing`.
+* The new `bup get --repair` acts like a `--rewrite` while also attempting to detect and fix known issues during the transfer, for example, replacing paths with missing contents with synthesized "repair files".
+See `bup-get`(1) for additional information.

 * The default pack compression level can now be configured via either `pack.compression` or `core.compression`.
 See `bup-config`(5) for